 Computer Science studies the principles and practice of computation and data processing.
-It considers problem-solving techniques and data manipulation for everything from routing data over the Internet and powering your social media feeds, to controlling GPS satellites, manufacturing robots and even your computer.
+It considers problem-solving techniques and data manipulation for everything from routing data over the internet and powering your social media feeds, to controlling GPS satellites, manufacturing robots and even your computer.

+compation in cautos

 Actuarial Science 112(8)

 Computer Science 113(16), 144(16)

 Data Science 141(16)

 Mathematics 114(16), 144(16), 154(16)

 Probability Theory and Statistics 114(16)